 If you want to experience the more local part of Cancun, visit some markets and mingle with the city’s residents, then stick to Downtown Cancun.

-How to get to Cancun: You can get there by colectivo, or by taking an ADO bus from Tulum.
+You can take a colectivo, or an ADO bus from Tulum.
+The journey takes approximately 2.5 hours.

 READ MORE ABOUT ISLA HOLBOX